spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/0-mongo-db.md

 5. Provide the following information to the wizard:
   * **Name:** The DB name.
-You can have the default Palette generated name or create a custom name.
+You can use the default Palette-generated name or create a custom name.
-  * **Username:** The user name for database access control
+  * **Username:** The user name for database access control.
-  * **Password:** The password for the username
+  * **Password:** The password for the username.
   * **Database Volume Size:** Select the volume size for the database.
 Ensure you stay within the storage amount available in the cluster group and virtual clusters.

   * **Version:** Select the version from the **Version** drop-down.

-6. Click on **Save Changes**.
+6. Click **Save Changes**.
 ## Validation

-* To validate your database service in App Profile, navigate to the **App Profiles** page, where all your app profiles are listed.
+* To validate your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
 Click the **App Profile Name** to see the service layers.

 * To validate that your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
-Click on the app profile you wish to review the service layers.
+Select the app profile to review the service layers.
 The following screen displays the different service layers that make up the app profile.
 Ensure MongoDB is an available service layer.

 |**Color Code**| **Description**|